yracine/device-type.myFlair/README.md

 <b>Click on the Smartapps link in the upper section of the following Marketspace screen (last icon in the bottom menu), and then Smartapps/MyApps (last item in the list).</b>

-# 4) Connect Smartthings to the Flair Portal
+# 4) Connect SmartThings to the Flair Portal

 You should already have an Flair username and password, if not go to https://my.flair.co/